-The bug was fixed, the temporary commits could be removed and the branch merged to the master.
-Easy to say, easy to do, easy to mess.
+I fixed the bug, the temporary commits could be removed and the branch merged to the master.
+Easy to say, easy to do, easy to mess up.

-My idea was to move to the master, delete the temporary commits and then merge the fix branch.
+My idea was to switch to the master, delete the temporary commits and then merge the fix branch.
 Unfortunately when I run...

 ...I was on the wrong branch.
 The good commits were gone.
 Panic!